perilsensitive/cxnes/README.md

 Famicom Disk System
 ===================
 Famicom Disk System support requires a copy of the Famicom Disk System BIOS.
 You can configure cxNES with the location of this file via the GUI (Options -> Path Configuration -> FDS BIOS Path) or the config file (set fds_bios_path).

 You can also put it in the directories listed below (which you use will depend on your platform), but you must name the file 'disksys.rom' if you want cxNES to use it automatically.

 Linux:
+* The same directory as the disk image being loaded
 * $HOME/.local/share/cxnes
 * The global data directory for cxnes (/usr/local/share/cxnes by default, or /usr/share/cxnes if you installed from a package)

 Windows:
+* The same directory as the disk image being loaded
 * %APPDATA%\cxnes
 * The same folder as cxnes.exe

 Credits
 =======